Need You Tonight

 "Need You Tonight" is a song by the Australian rock band INXS, released as the first single from their 1987 album, Kick, as well as the fourth song on the album.
 It is the only INXS single to reach No. 1 on the Billboard Hot 100.
 It also achieved their highest charting position in the United Kingdom, where the song reached number two on the UK Singles Chart; however, this peak was only reached after a re-release of the single in November 1988.
 On its first run on the UK charts in October 1987, it stalled at No. 58.
 It was one of the last songs recorded for the album, yet it would arguably become the band's signature song.

 In February 2014, after the Channel 7 screening of the INXS: Never Tear Us Apart mini-series, "Need You Tonight" charted again in Australia via download sales.
 It peaked at No. 28 on the ARIA Singles Chart.
 In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "Need You Tonight" was ranked number 69.

-Background

-In INXS's official autobiography, INXS: Story to Story, Andrew Farriss said that the famous riff to the song appeared suddenly in his head while waiting for a cab to go to the airport to fly to Hong Kong.
-He asked the cab driver to wait a couple of minutes while he grabbed something from his motel room.
-In reality, he went up to record the riff and came back down an hour later with a tape to a very annoyed driver.

-The song is a much more electronic track than most of the band's material before or after, combining sequencers with regular drum tracks and a number of tracks of layered guitars.
-To approximate the sound on the recorded track, the band often utilizes click tracks for a frequent synthesizer chord as well as rim shots heard throughout the song.

-On the Kick album, the song is linked to the next song, which is entitled either "Mediate" or "Meditate", depending on the pressing of the album.
-On some compilations, the two tunes appear together and on others, only "Need You Tonight" appears (rarely, if ever, has "Mediate" appeared on its own).
+In 2025, the song was ranked at number 59 on the Triple J Hottest 100 of Australian Songs.